alex-karev/conscompf/README.md

 ## Installation

-Currently, there is no pckage available on pip.
+Currently, there is no package available on pip.
 You can build and install it manually:

 ```bash
 git clone https://github.com/alex-karev/conscompf